CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

    - options in haproxy.cfg like balance algorithm Round-robin (other options are [available](//cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-balance)) and options can be found at [HAProxy site](//www.haproxy.org/#docs)

-  -   Setting up proper logging (optional, if not set, all logs will be populated in /var/log/messages)

-  -   Enable UDP syslog reception as HAProxy is running with chroot:
+  -   Setting up proper logging (optional, if not set, HAProxy logs might not be reliability populated in /var/log/messages); To do this, UDP syslog reception needs to be enabled as HAProxy is running with chroot by changing the following in /etc/rsyslog.conf:

  ```
     \$ModLoad imudp